bargar/phone-gap-audio-example/README.md

 Jeremiah Bargar
 @bargar

 Updated example of phone gap audio playback and recording intended for iOS.
+This example has been tested on an iPhone (iOS 5) as well as the iOS Simulator.

 Original inspiration here, from Todd Blanchard: http://wiki.phonegap.com/w/page/21488260/iPhone%3A%20Record%20and%20Playback%20Audio